Shreeja-AirMetro/Github-Notes/Literature - Notes/Literature - synthesis.md

 Types of literature
 1. Integrative - Answers specific RQ - what works with more theoretical what and why
 2. Meta analysis - combines from Multiple studies to answer one question
 3. Systematic - comprehensive review RQ - read everything out there.
-Have a clearly defined search stratergy
+Have a clearly defined search strategy
 4. Scoping - Provides overview of specific topic
 5. Rapid and  - Faster / systematic review
 6. Traditional  - narrative review - summarize , synthesize and analyse - provide critical analysis - opinion and knowledge gaps